The historic downtown of Charleston SC

 Visit the Angel Oak

-Estimated to be more than 400 years old, the Angel Oak on John’s Island is one of the oldest and most magnificent live oaks in Southern USA.
-With its huge canopy, it is not just a natural wonder but also a brilliant photo-op too.
+Estimated to be more than 400 years old, the Angel Oak on John’s Island is one of the oldest and most magnificent live oaks in the Southern USA.

 Plus, the Angel Oak has been around for such a long time.
 It has seen some of the best and worst bits of American history.